 The sphere paintings are marked by incised lines or perforations, orbiting between the materiality and emptiness of the sculptural solidity that exists in a continuum.
 Along the metamorphic traces folding into the perceptual terrain beyond the plane, the gravity shapes the curvature in the stratospheric flux.

 The forms undulate, fracturing the axis of space into optical reverberations that extend into the cognitive field, where concentric trajectories imprint a threshold of oscillation, mapping the tension between surface and depth.
-Through reflection and refraction, the orbs unsettle perspectival certainty, reconfiguring geometric continuity into a dimensional tectility.
+Through reflection and refraction, the orbs unsettle perspectival certainty, reconfiguring geometric continuity into a dimensional tactility.

 The painting consists of flat tessellated planes that create chiaroscuro and metaphysical lineae in the viewers’ eyes, producing a sculptural sense of space and reflection.
 A word denoting the title of the work is juxtaposed within the painting, transforming alphabetical texts into numeric values, which are then transposed into colors, substituting the semiotic parameters.